BarthV/zonefile-lwrp/README.md

 ## Test recipe

-`zonefile::test` recipe put once a zonefile in /tmp/ and modify it according to the example LWRP.
+`zonefile::test` : this recipe creates a zonefile in /tmp/ and modify it according to the example LWRP, it also creates another zonefile from scratch using default values.

 ## License and Author